PPP FAQs - Loan Forgiveness

 ASAP WEBINAR: PPP Loan Forgiveness - Part 2

-Recorded on May 8, 2020, this presentation provides updates on PPP Loan forgiveness guidance based on the latest US Treasury PPP FAQs posted May 6.
-This video is a follow-up to a presentation on loan forgiveness tips shared by Mark Betts and Diana Murray of ASAP Accounting & Payroll, and Michelle Kooi, CPA and partner with Tafoya Barrett & Associates, on April 17.
-NOTE: The PPP Loan Forgiveness Application released on May 15 clarifies some of the ambiguous rules shared in this video.
+NOTE: Recorded on May 8, 2020, this presentation provides updates on PPP Loan forgiveness guidance based on the latest US Treasury PPP FAQs posted May 6.
+PPP rules have since changed per PPP Flexibility Act enacted on June 5.
+This video is a follow-up to a presentation on loan forgiveness tips shared on April 17.
+Revised guidance and application instructions clarify some of the ambiguous rules shared in this video.

 Disclaimer: This information is provided as a self-help tool and does not constitute legal or financial advice.
 Laws, regulations and lending products are changing daily and decisions as to whether or how to use this information and/or what actions to take in response to the COVID19 Pandemic are solely those of the employer.
 The providers of this information disclaim any and all responsibility and liability for its accuracy, completeness or fitness for your particular business purposes.